Our winemaker Keith Rolle is undeniably driven and passionate about wine and wine making.

 A gifted hockey player from Duluth, Minnesota, Keith turned his athletic energies to running marathons.
 He’s completed 19 marathons in 19 different states and qualified for, and completed, the 2007 Boston Marathon.
 Keith has hitchhiked throughout the United States and Canada and on two occasions hopped freight trains (Burlington Northern) from Minnesota across the Continental Divide to the West Coast.
 He has been a FM radio disc jockey, community theater actor, a professional horse player and a wedding officiate.
 In 1997 Keith founded the Baja California Language College, a Spanish immersion school, in Ensenada, Baja California, Mexico.

-Keith is a member of the San Diego Urban Winery Alliance, the San Diego County Vintners Association, the American Wine Society, the Guild of Sommeliers and is credentialed through The Court of Master Sommeliers.
+Keith is a Certified Wine Judge through the American Wine Society.
+He is a member of the San Diego Urban Winery Alliance, the San Diego County Vintners Association, the American Wine Society, the Guild of Sommeliers and is credentialed through The Court of Master Sommeliers.
 He is also a member of the San Diego Tourism Authority, Ocean Beach Main Street Association and the Ocean Beach Town Council.

 Keith speaks English, Spanish and French and is working on his Italian.